Symbol Grounding in Neuro-Symbolic AI: A Gentle Introduction to Reasoning Shortcuts: Theory of Reasoning Shortcuts

 We start by presenting the necessary and sufficient conditions for a NeSy predictor to achieve maximum likelihood on data and then show that this can lead to non-identifiability.
 Before proceeding, for a probability measure $p^*(\vX)$ and any two measurable functions $r(\vx)$ and $s(\vx)$ with respect to $p^*$, we will use the shorthand

 to mean that $r$ takes values equal to $s$ for $p^*$-almost every $\vx \in \mathrm{supp}(\vX)$.

-This immediately yields the following important corollary: when the same label can be predicted using different concept vectors, \textbf{we cannot identify the concept extractor}, \ie $f^* \in \calF$ is not the only choice that leads to obtaining maximum likelihood {for the ground-truth inference layer $\beta^*$}, but there are alternatives $f \neq f^*$.
+\changed{Unless otherwise stated, proofs for all results can be found in the original papers.} This immediately yields the following important corollary: when the same label can be predicted using different concept vectors, \textbf{we cannot identify the concept extractor}, \ie $f^* \in \calF$ is not the only choice that leads to obtaining maximum likelihood {for the ground-truth inference layer $\beta^*$}, but there are alternatives $f \neq f^*$.

 \begin{proof} By construction.
 If $\beta^*: \Delta^*_\calC \to \Delta^*_\calY$ is not injective, we can find $\vp, \vp' \in \Delta_\calC^*$ such that $\vp \neq \vp'$ and

 Hence, for all $\vx \in \mathrm{supp}(\vX)$ such that $f^*(\vx) = \vp$ we can construct another function $f \in \calF$ such that $f(\vx) = \vp'$.
 By \cref{eq:condition-equality}, the NeSy predictor $(f, \beta^*)$ will obtain maximum likelihood (\cref{thm:likelihood-nec-suff}), but $f(\vX) \neq f^*(\vX)$. \end{proof}